 Dilation And Effacement: What Is The Difference?

 The stretching and thinning of the cervix is called effacement.
-Cervical efficacy is measured in percentage and mostly happens before dilation.
+Cervical effacement is measured in percentage and mostly happens before dilation.
 The cervix thins and softens at first, and then opens.
 This happens when labor begins, which is usually around week 37.
 However, in some women, it could happen during week 38 or later.

 Usually, in the first pregnancy, the cervix dilates during labor or after the contractions start.
 And in some cases, cervical effacement and dilation might happen just before the labor (2).
 As every pregnancy is different, the occurrence of effacement and dilation can differ.